Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Christina Fowler almost 4 years ago
+Christina Fowler over 4 years ago

 I am an active resident who lives near PVCC and goes to Monticello trail regularly.
 Currently, it is dangerous to cross the busy road to get to the trail and I think having a new road would be safer.
 It also encourages people to be more active!